 You can also freeze any leftovers for up to 3 months.
 Make sure to wrap the kebabs tightly in aluminum foil.
 Or store them in freezer bags.

-Easy Hawaiian Huli Huli Chicken Kebabs
+Hawaiian Huli Huli Chicken Kebabs Recipe

-Huli Huli Marinade:
+For the Huli Huli marinade:

 - 1/2 cup pineapple juice

 - 6 tbsp soy sauce

 For the kebabs (cut all ingredients into 2” chunks):